oreillymedia/production-resources/styleguide/index.md

 <section data-type="sect2" id="lists">
 <h2>Lists</h2>

 <p>Typically, we use three types of lists: numbered lists, for ordered steps or chronological items; variable lists, for terms and explanations/definitions; and bulleted lists, for series of items.
 List items are sentence-capped.
-List items should be treated as separate items and should not be strung together with punctuation or conjunctions. </p>
+List items should be treated as separate items and should not be strung together with punctuation or conjunctions.
+Unless one item in a list forms a complete sentence, the list's items do not take periods.
+If one does form a complete sentence, use periods for all items within that list, even fragments.</p>

 <div data-type="tip">
 <p><em>NOT O'Reilly style:</em></p>